You may want to save the user's location in the app, so that they are immediately returned to the same location after the app is restarted.

 Warning: Serializable State

-Each param, route, and navigation state must be fully serializable for this feature to work.
-Typically, you would serialize the state as a JSON string.
+Each param, route, and navigation state must be fully JSON-serializable for this feature to work.
 This means that your routes and params must contain no functions, class instances, or recursive data structures.

 Warning: Route/Router definition changes

 When your application code changes to support new routes or different routers for a given route in your navigation state, the app may break when presented with the old navigation state.